 However, this is an excellent option if you plan to keep it small and stay that way.
 You can use its free plan and start selling online right away.

 Big Cartel Features

-As you can see, Big Cartel’s feature set is very basic and limited.
+As you can see, Big Cartel’s feature set is elementary and limited.
 While this may be a drawback for some small business owners, Big Cartel has been very clear about its target audience and has found a steady customer base in the arts and crafts community, with many examples of artpreneurs moving from their Etsy stores to open a solo store in Big Cartel.

 Big Cartel Ease of Use

 - Email customer support (Monday to Friday from 9 a.m. to 6 p.m.
 Eastern time)

 Big Cartel has a very user-friendly onboarding process.
 When you’re setting up your online store, it gives you helpful prompts, reminders, and suggestions.
 Being guided through the setup tasks makes it beginner-friendly and easy to use.

 Setting up a store with Big Cartel is straightforward, even simpler than the setup process of Shopify (which topped our list of the best ecommerce platforms when it comes to ease of use).
 Of course, the simplicity of Big Cartel’s setup process is due to the platform’s feature limits.

 When it comes to support, Big Cartel doesn’t provide phone or live chat options.
 However, email response time is fast, and its support team is pretty active in the provider’s social media accounts, especially Twitter.